aakpat6/gs-style-guide/md/javascript.md

 Type | Name
 :----- | :-----
-File | `filename.js`
+File | `file_name.js`
 Namespace | `NamespaceName`
 Constant | `CONSTANT_NAME`
 Function | `functionName`
 Variable | `variableName`

-We use a `trailingUnderscore_` to distinguish those functions and properties that should be private.
+We can use a `trailingUnderscore_` to distinguish those functions and properties that should be private.

-Optional function arguments should be prefixed with `opt_` so as to let the caller know that the argument is optional.
+Optional function arguments can be prefixed with `opt_` so as to let the caller know that the argument is optional.
 If a function has a variable number of arguments, the last argument should be `var_args`.

 Filenames should always be only lowercase.
-You may include either `_` or `-` in the filenames if you so choose.
+You may include either `_` in the filenames if you so choose.

 #### Formatting
 We use standard C and C++ style formatting as shown below.
 We use two spaces for indentation, never use tabs.